michael-sutu/Web-Xcelerator/README.md

 ## Usage

 After starting the application, you can access the web template by navigating to `http://localhost:1000` in your web browser.
 To test the contact form and email functionality, fill out the form on the homepage and submit it.

----

-Feel free to adjust the README file according to any additional features your project might have or any other specific instructions you'd like to include.